 A stunning option for city accommodations can be found at the Vila Santa Teresa in the district of the same name.
 They are convenient to Christ the Redeemer and other attractions and they offer an airport shuttle.

 The property, which is more like a villa, also has a refreshing pool, amazing sea views, a sun terrace, and a lounge.
 All the rooms have air-conditioning and a flat-screen TV, plus breakfast is included in the rate.
 The grounds are gorgeous too.

-See Related: Fun and Best Things to Do in Ocean City, Maryland
+See Related: Things to do in Ocean City, Maryland